+Staff are aware of how experiences of children can affect emotional wellbeing, mental health and school attendance.
 We acknowledge that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

 We ensure we have specific training and clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
-At Ivy Bank Primary School these include having five mental health first aiders in the staff team, pastoral support for pupils within the staff, we teach emotion health through the scheme of work Jigsaw and the programme My Happy Mind, there is support for families on the school website and liaison with outside agencies and professionals.
+At Ivy Bank Primary School these include having mental health first aiders in the staff team, pastoral support for pupils with staff, we teach emotion health through the scheme of work PSHE scheme Jigsaw, there is support for families on the school website and we liaise with outside agencies and professionals.